 A Boolean formula is a rooted tree in which each internal node has arbitrarily many children and is labeled with AND or OR.
-Each leaf is labeled with a Boolean variable $x_i$ or its negation $\bar{x}i$ .
-The
+Each leaf is labeled with a Boolean variable x_i or its negation \bar{x}i .
+The size of a Boolean formula is the number of AND/OR gates it contains.
+The class size-s Boolean Formula is the class of all Boolean formulas of size at most s.

 A Boolean circuit is a rooted directed acyclic graph with internal nodes labeled with an AND, OR or NOT gate.
 Each AND/OR gate is allowed to have arbitrarily many descendants.
-Each directed path from the root ends in one of the nodes $x_1, x_2, \ldots, x_n, 0, 1$ .
+Each directed path from the root ends in one of the nodes $x_1, x_2, \ldots, x_n, 0, 1$.

 The same analysis that we did for s-term DNF also applies to size-s Boolean formulas and size-s Boolean circuit.
 Analogous to the size of terms, we take the number of distinct literals a gate has.
-If the gate is labeled with AND (respectively, OR) and the number of distinct literals it has is more than $c \log(s/\epsilon)$ , then we replace the gate with a node labeled with 0 (respectively, 1) and remove all the edges to its children.
+If the gate is labeled with AND (respectively, OR) and the number of distinct literals it has is more than $c \log(s/\epsilon)$, then we replace the gate with a node labeled with 0 (respectively, 1) and remove all the edges to its children.